 AMEX is the buzzkill of the group.
 Not only do they limit sign-up bonuses to once in a lifetime, but they also limit points sharing.
 In fact, AMEX doesn’t allow cardmembers to transfer their Membership Rewards points to another person’s account.

 But all hope is not lost.
 The primary cardmember can transfer their Membership Rewards points into another person’s frequent flyer account… but only if that person is an authorized user.
-With the AMEX Gold card, that’s not a huge deal, since it doesn’t cost anything to add an authorizer user to the account.
+With the American Express Gold Card, that’s not a huge deal, since it doesn’t cost anything to add an authorizer user to the account.
 But up to three authorized users for the AMEX Platinum card cost the primary cardholders an extra $175… and that’s in addition to the $550 annual fee.
 Yikes.

 Pros: it’s possible?